14 Integral relations of a single-phase atmosphere

 14.1 Momentum and angular momentum

-For the total momentum $\mathbf{P}$ of the atmosphere applies
+For the total momentum $\mathbf{P}$ of the atmosphere, one has

 \[ \begin{align} \mathbf{P} = \int_A\rho\mathbf{v}d^3r. \end{align} \]